hasura/learn-graphql/tutorials/frontend/svelte-apollo/tutorial-site/content/mutations-variables.md

 ---
 title: "Mutations & Query variables"
-metaTitle: "Integrate Mutations with Query Variables | Svelte Apollo Tutorial"
+metaTitle: "Integrate Mutations with Query Variables | Svelte Apollo GraphQL Tutorial"
 metaDescription: "Integrate GraphQL Mutations to create new personal todos using the Apollo Mutation and handle loading and error states"
 ---